Art Authority Blog

 Art Alert uses a familiar map interface to make locating real-world art incredibly easy.
 Once you’ve found an art location near where you are or where you’re going to be, you can learn about it through its Web or Wikipedia site, get directions to it, or even call it on your iPhone.
 Better yet, you can preview every work of art from that location that’s in the Art Authority database, so you’ll have some idea what to expect if you decide to go.

 You’ll hear much more about Art Alert here, and elsewhere, over the next few weeks, including how it will be able to automatically run Art Authority to provide you with additional ways to learn about and explore related art.
-For now please check out the app (special introductory pricing is in effect) and let us know what you think.
+For now please check out the app and let us know what you think.